sherbann/User-Authentication-System/README.md

 # Asp.Net-Core-MVC-Identity---Complete-User-Authentication-System
-This is a demo project for demonstrating User Authentication and Autherization in Asp.Net Core MVC Project with Identity UI.
+This is a project for User Authentication and Autherization in Asp.Net Core MVC Project with Identity UI.